computational-neuroimaging-lab/college-life-study/README.md

 ### V2 visits
 The second study visit (V2) takes about 4 hours to complete and will occur in the morning (around 8 am) approximately 3 weeks after the V1 visit.
 Before coming in for your V2 visit, we will ask you to provide a saliva sample in a collection tube that we will give you during your V1 visit.
 The purpose for the saliva samples is to assess cortisol levels, a hormone related to stress.
 Additionally, we will ask you to fast overnight 8 hours before coming in for your visit (breakfast will be provided).
 The purpose of fasting is to ensure accurate assessment of metabolic health.

-When you first arrive at our facility, we will collect your saliva sample and measure your height, weight, waist circumference, and vital signs.
+When you first arrive at our facility, we will store your saliva sample and measure your height, weight, waist circumference, and vital signs.
 Then, a trained research staff member will draw a small sample of blood (2 x 9 mL vials) for glucose and genetic testing.
 After the blood draw, we will escort you to a cafe to eat breakfast.
 After breakfast, you will undergo a series of cognitive tests (memory, attention, problem solving, etc.) and an MRI (Magnetic Resonance Imaging) scan.
 MRIs are non-invasive and use no radiation or dyes.

 In between annual visits, we will check in with you during a brief mid-year visit (about 1 hour).
 During this mid-year check in visit, we will update any contact information and ask you to complete a few short surveys about how your life is changing.